-A gift made in Dr. Schultz's honor will name a seminar classroom at the interface of Severance Hall and The Ruth Whimore Williams Hall of Life Science, a place where her commitment to research and teaching would have thrived.
-A gift of any size honors her legacy at Wooster and expresses gratitude for her life and memory.
+Through the generous gifts made in Dr. Schultz's honor, a seminar classroom at the interface of Severance Hall and The Ruth W. Williams Hall of Life Science has been named the "Melissa M. Schultz Seminar Room."
+The room was designed as a place where her commitment to research and teaching would have thrived.
+Gifts of any size honor her legacy at Wooster and expresses gratitude for her life and memory.

 In celebration of Dr. Melissa Schultz, associate professor of chemistry, our colleague and friend.
 Melissa was a vibrant, giving person who was passionate about everything from environment science and policy issues, to running, to student mentoring, and her family.
 She was generous with her time, tireless in all of her pursuits, and a committed teacher.
 She will be missed greatly by all.

 Melissa joined our department in the fall of 2006 accepting the tenure-track assistant professor position in analytical chemistry.
 Melissa received a B.S. degree in chemistry from Creighton University in Omaha, NE.
 She went on to Oregon State University, working with Drs.
 Douglas Barofsky and Jennifer Field, to receive a Ph.D. in analytical chemistry.

 Before coming to Wooster, Melissa was a NRC Postdoctoral Fellow in the Methods Research and Development Program at the National Water Quality Laboratory of the U.S. Geological Survey in Denver, CO working with Dr. Ed Furlong.